 Role of the female

 The remaining eggs laid by the mite will be female.
-They will feed on the larva in the same spot bitten by their mother.
-They take about 6 days to mature.
+They will feed on the larva in the same spot bitten by their mother and take about 6 days to mature.

 They will then mate with their (slightly) older brother, as above, wait for the cell to be uncapped, search for a host bee…and the cycle continues.

 If you do the math from the life cycle explained above, you can see how serious this is for bees.
-Our story all came from a single, mated female mite.
+Our story started with a single, mated female mite.
 This may well be happening all over the hive.